Arcade Fire: 2016–2019: Everything Now

-2020–present: We
+2020–2024: We

 On October 21, 2020, Butler was interviewed for the Broken Record podcast, where he commented about Arcade Fire's sixth album.
 The band had been writing for a year before the COVID-19 lockdown.
 During lockdown, Butler kept working and wrote "two or three albums".
 In April 2020, Butler shared some snippets of new material in the social networks.
-On April 14, 2021, the band released a 45-minute instrumental piece, entitled “Memories of the Age of Anxiety” on the meditation application Headspace.
+On April 14, 2021, the band released a 45-minute instrumental piece, entitled "Memories of the Age of Anxiety" on the meditation application Headspace.

 In March 2022, fans received postcards marked with the band's logo; the postcards included the note "We missed you", musical notations, as well as an image of an eye with the word "Unsubscribe" written below.
 Those same images began to appear in signage around London as well as on the band's social media pages, indicating the earliest signs of a new album.
 On March 14, the band announced a new song titled "The Lightning I, II" would be released on March 17.
 That same day, the band played a concert benefiting the Plus 1 Ukraine relief fund at the Toulouse Theatre in New Orleans, marking their first full-band performance in over two years.
 They also performed at Bowery Ballroom in New York City on March 18 and 19, benefitting the same organization.
 Tickets for all three shows were sold on a "pay what you can" basis.

 On March 17, 2022, Arcade Fire announced that the album would be titled We and be released on May 6, 2022.
 Later that week, Will Butler announced he had amicably left the band in 2021 shortly after the completion of We.